arnottmj/CV/README.md

 ## Michael Arnott

 A problem solver by nature, with a highly quantitative background, and a creative streak that has blossomed since learning to code at Makers Academy.
 Previously worked within a small ecommerce team at Hewlett-Packard performing website optimisation; with complete exposure to the running of a managed service including working alongside developers.
-Looking to join an outgoing team that is focused on agile and test driven development; where I can cement best practices learned at Makers and continue to grow.
+Now looking to grow as a full stack junior developer by joining an outgoing team that is focused on agile and test driven development.

 ## Skills